-The incommensurability or high-order commensurability is usually reminiscent of the famous high-$T_c$ cuprate superconductors \cite{SC_1, SC_6}.
-When Mott-insulator with antiferromagnetic spin order is doped with holes, the string type topological excitations will be constructed and divide the whole system into many domains, so that an incommensurate order is formed \cite{Zaanen_89, SC_2, SC_3, SC_4}.
-On the other hand, the ultra-cold atoms in the optical lattice used for simulating the Hubbard model also exhibit the string pattern excitations \cite{SCO_1, SCO_2}, and the incommensurate supersolid phase is theoretically predicted for the repulsive hard-core bosons trapped in the anisotropic triangular optical lattice \cite{Zhang_1}.
-However, the incommensurate phase induced by the string type topological defects is still not fully understood, especially the related quantum phase transition and spectrum which is more experimentally feasible \cite{SC_4, SCO_3, SC_5}
+The incommensurability (or high-order commensurability) is usually reminiscent of the famous high-$T_c$ cuprate superconductors \cite{SC_1, SC_6}.
+When a Mott-insulator with antiferromagnetic order is doped with holes, the string-type topological excitations will be constructed and divide the whole system into many domains, so that an incommensurate order is formed \cite{Zaanen_89, irrelcite2, SC_2, SC_3, SC_4}.
+On the other hand, string excitations have been observed in cold atom optical lattices that simulates the Hubbard model \cite{SCO_1, SCO_2}.
+Moreover, an incommensurate supersolid phase has been theoretically predicted for the repulsive hard-core bosons trapped in the anisotropic triangular optical lattice \cite{Zhang_1}.
+However, the incommensurate phase induced by the string-type topological defects is still not fully understood, especially the related quantum phase transition which is more experimentally feasible \cite{SC_4, SCO_3, SC_5}.

-In this manuscript, we considered the transverse field Ising model (TFIM) in anisotropic triangular lattice, which is highly related to several strongly correlated systems, such as frustrated magnetism \cite{Li_2020,shen_2019,wei_2020}, antiferroelectric material \cite{Chai_2016} and trapped ions \cite{Trap_2012}.
-As shown in Fig. \ref{fig1}, the spatial anisotropy can turn the clock phase into the quantum incommensurate phase, which can be understood with the quantum topological defect -- string type domain wall (DW) excitations.
-Meanwhile, the spectrum obtained with stochastic analytical continuation (SAC) \cite{sandvik_1998,shao_2017} demonstrates the low energy part is mainly contributed from the kink-antikink pair inside the DWs and the collective mode among them.
+In this paper, we study the transverse field Ising model (TFIM) in an anisotropic triangular lattice, which is highly related to several strongly correlated systems such as rare-earth frustrated magnets \cite{Li_2020,shen_2019,wei_2020}, antiferroelectric materials \cite{Chai_2016}, trapped ions \cite{Trap_2012} and Rydberg atom arrays \cite{Scholl2021,Ebadi2021}.
+As shown in Fig. \ref{fig1}, in the presence of a spatial anisotropy, the clock phase is extended to be part of a quantum incommensurate phase, which can be understood with the quantum topological defect -- string-type domain wall excitations.
 When a next-nearest neighbor (NNN) interaction is introduced, a quantum tricritical point emerges on the incommensurate--stripe transition line.
-Non-trivially, such tricritical behavior is found due to the changing of effective interactions between the quantum DWs.
-At last, we enlarged the transverse field and calculated the clock phase's spectrum at a certain parameter region relating to the magnetic material TmMgGaO$_4$ \cite{Li_2020,shen_2019,wei_2020}.
-After comparing the branches of different modes, we think that the continuum of the spectrum is due to the merging of vortex mode and DW mode.
+Non-trivially, such tricritical behavior is found due to the changing of effective interactions between the quantum strings.